johnnycwatt/Habit-Tracker-Mobile/README.md

     - Frequently missed habits.
   - Filter options to view habits by frequency (Daily, Weekly, Monthly, Custom).
 - Total Control of your Data: the ability to export habits data to CSV files for further analysis or to move to another service
+- Reminders to improve consistency.
+Push notifications can be sent out when habits are due as a reminder.
+This can be managed for each individual habit in the Settings page.

 ## Gallery